netw0rm/atlaskit/packages/ak-inline-dialog/docs/USAGE.md

 ## Synopsis

-The Inline Dialog is a container for secondary content and controls that are displayed on user request..
+The Inline Dialog is a container for secondary content and controls that are displayed on user request.

 ## Setup and install